bcgov/wps-research/data/bill/batch_fire_mapping_web/README.md

 - **Split view**: side-by-side comparison.
 Post-fire on the left, ML classification on the right (opens automatically when results are available).
 - **Synced zoom/pan**: both panes move together by default.
 Zoom preserves your position when toggling split or collapsing the control panel -- you won't lose your place on large fires.
 - **Pixel-perfect rendering**: `image-rendering: pixelated` at all zoom levels.
-- **View dropdown**: switch between post-fire, pre-fire, difference, ML classification, comparison figure, brush comparison.
+- **View dropdown**: switch between post-fire, pre-fire, difference, ML classification, hint perimeter, comparison figure, brush comparison.
+- **Geospatial overlay alignment**: when re-cropping with different padding, previously accepted ML classification overlays are placed at the correct geographic position within the new crop using GDAL geotransforms, rather than being stretched to fit.

 #### Parameters (right side)